Alaska Phone Relay

 Doing Business With Us

 Questions About Your Bill: Notify your local telephone company of a billing error by telephone or in writing within 60 days of receiving the bill.
 You have the right to withhold payment of any disputed amount pending completion of the billing review.
 All actions to collect that disputed amount will be suspended until a review is completed.

 The FCC also requires disclosures to telephone subscribers, which are as follows:

 You may obtain blocking of access to 900 pay-per-call services where it is technically feasible.
-Requests for blocking and requests for unblocking will be subject to a reasonable one time fee.
+Requests for blocking and requests for unblocking will be subject to a reasonable one-time fee.
 Our tariffs include the applicable terms and conditions.
 You have a right not to be billed for pay-per-call services not offered in compliance with Federal laws and regulations established under Titles II or III of the Telephone Disclosure and Dispute Resolution Act.
-Your access to 900 pay-per-call service may be involuntarily blocked for failure to pay legitimate pay-per-call charges.
+Your access to 900 pay-per-call services may be involuntarily blocked for failure to pay legitimate pay-per-call charges.

 Autopay: You can choose to have TelAlaska bill your credit card each month automatically and send you a copy of your statement for your record.
 With autopay you: